 Ms. Narita was born and raised in Yokohama, Japan and attended an international school since preschool.
 She started residing in the U.S. for her high school education at a New England boarding school in Massachusetts.
 She received her Bachelor of Architecture and Minor in Urban Planning from the University of Southern California.
 Immediately after obtaining her bachelor’s degree, she received her Masters of Architecture in Urban Design from Harvard University, Graduate School of Design.
 At Harvard, she studied under the Pritzker Prize recipient Swiss architects, Herzog and de Meuron, best known as architects of the Beijing Olympic Stadium (Bird’s Nest) and studied under Rodolpho Machado of Machado Silvetti.
 While a graduate student, she taught second year architecture studio at the Boston Architectural Center.
-After graduating Harvard and moving back to California, she taught the summer program and second year architecture studio at USC for three consecutive years.
+After graduating Harvard and moving once again to California, she taught the summer program and second year architecture studio at USC for three consecutive years.

 Ms. Narita is a registered architect in California and active member in her local A.I.A. chapter.
 She is involved in her community and served as a board member for a philanthropic women’s group, Palos Verdes Junior Women’s Club, for 2008-2009.
 She is a frequent guest critic for local universities and served on the Pacific Corridor Design Advisory Panel for the Community Redevelopment Agency of the City of Los Angeles (CRA/LA), an appointed position by CRA/LA.